Skip to main content

 NAP will not only automatically scale out additional nodes to meet demand, it will also find the most efficient VM configuration to host the demands of your workloads and scale nodes in when the demand is low to save costs.

-For the Kubernetes scheduler to efficiently schedule pods on nodes, it is best practice to include resource requests and limits in your pod configuration.
 The Automated Deployment setup added some default resource requests and limits to the pod configuration, but they may not be optimal.
-Knowing what to set the request and limit values to can be challenging.
+Knowing what to set these values to can be challenging.
 This is where the Vertical Pod Autoscaler (VPA) can help.

 Vertical Pod Autoscaler (VPA) setup